ArmiaRomel/Casablanca-Daily-Weather/README.md

 2. **Data Source**: Weather data is sourced from [wttr.in](https://github.com/chubin/wttr.in), a simple text-based weather information provider.

-3. **Shell Script Breakdown**:
-   - The script performs the ETL process in four main steps: data extraction, data filtering, transformation, and logging.
-Below is the detailed process:
+3. **Shell Script Breakdown**: The script performs the ETL process in four main steps: data extraction, data filtering, transformation, and logging.

 ## Process